ssargent/freyjadb/README.md

 ## 📄 License

-FreyjaDB is released under the MIT License.
+FreyjaDB is released under the BSD 3-Clause License.
 See [LICENSE](LICENSE) for details.

 ---